.issue.created_on / .journals.created_on is UTC datetime by default?

 Those timestamps are stored in Redmine server as UTC or as CET?

-RE: .issue.created_on / .journals.created_on is UTC datetime by default? - Added by Lorenzo Meneghetti 6 months ago
+RE: .issue.created_on / .journals.created_on is UTC datetime by default? - Added by Lorenzo Meneghetti about 1 year ago

 Hi, all rails applications, based on active record, store datetimes in DB as UTC.